saiful130104/NodeJS_learning/the-bicycle-shop(EJS-version)/README.md

 # Mini online shop demo.

-Bicycle-shop is a mini onlie shop demo with pure Node.JS
+This is similar to the bicycle-shop but it is built with ExpressJS template instead of pure Node.JS